stewones/flew/docs/reactive-record/state/select-data.md

 ---
 description: >-
-  Working with redux patterns can be annoying, but with Reactive Records, it's not.
+  Working with redux patterns can be annoying, but with Reative Records, it's not.
 ---